BA (Hons) Games Art and Technology

 All students take the following core modules in their first year of study.

-A first Creative Industries module will introduce you to the strategies and tools to set you on the right path toward pursuing a successful career in games.
+This module introduces you to the strategies and tools to set you on the right path toward pursuing a successful career in games.
 Whether focused on a particular career goal or considering several future possibilities, you will broaden your knowledge of the opportunities available to you as a future creative industry professional.
-In a second module, you will further develop your investigative skills, exploring relevant underlying concepts and principles and interpreting these within the context of your area of study.
-You will explore the nature of creativity, the wider context of the game industry and practice reflective techniques.
+The second module will further develop your investigative skills, exploring relevant underlying concepts and principles and interpreting these within the context of your area of study.
+You will explore the nature of creativity, the wider context of the game industry, and practise reflective techniques.

 This module provides you with an in-depth understanding of materials and lighting, foundational elements in 3D game art.
 These elements are indispensable for you to create realistic and immersive virtual environments.
 You’ll dive into the principles of how light interacts with different materials, the physics behind light reflection, refraction, and global illumination.
 Moreover, you’ll delve into the intricacies of how 3D objects unwrap and how you apply textures using UV mapping.

-In this module you will be introduced to the core principles of 3-dimensional (3D) modelling from its fundamental use of edges, vertices, and polygons to creating geometry, understanding mesh topology and the building of 3D assets for games.
-Encompassing both traditional polygonal modelling and digital sculpting this module will equip you with essential skills to create virtual worlds and 3D objects from 2D concepts.
+Work on the core principles of 3D modelling, from its fundamental use of edges, vertices, and polygons to creating geometry, understanding mesh topology, and the building of 3D assets for games.
+Encompassing both traditional polygonal modelling and digital sculpting, this module will equip you with essential skills to create virtual worlds and 3D objects from 2D concepts.

-This module will look at creating props for games including objects held by player characters and environmental scatter.
-Students will understand key research and design principles understanding how to define art styles, build art bibles and use those to create effective props for games.
+This module will look at creating props for games, including objects held by player characters and environmental scatter.
+You will understand key research and design principles, understanding how to define art styles, build art bibles, and use those to create effective props for games.

 Year 2